 Alternatively, if the ADSs are "marketable stock" (as defined below), you can avoid taxation under the unfavorable PFIC rules described above in respect of the ADSs by making a mark-to-market election in respect of the ADSs by the due date (determined with regard to extensions) for your tax return in respect of your first taxable year during which we are treated as a PFIC.
 If you make a mark-to-market election for the ADSs or ordinary shares, you will include in income in each of your taxable years during which we are a PFIC an amount equal to the excess, if any, of the fair market value of the ADSs or ordinary shares as of the close of your taxable year over your adjusted basis in such ADSs or ordinary shares.
 You are allowed a deduction for the excess, if any, of the adjusted basis of the ADSs or ordinary shares over their fair market value as of the close of the taxable year.
-However, deductions are allowable only to the extent of any net mark-to-market gains on the ADSs or ordinary shares included in your income for prior taxable years.
-Amounts included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the ADSs or ordinary shares, are treated as ordinary income.
+However, deductions are allowable only to the extent of any net mark-to-market election, as well as gain on the actual sale or other disposition of the ADSs or ordinary shares, are treated as ordinary income.
 Ordinary loss treatment also applies to the deductible portion of any mark-to-market loss on the ordinary shares, as well as to any loss realized on the actual sale or disposition of the ADSs or ordinary shares.
-Your basis in the ADSs or ordinary shares will be adjusted to reflect any such income or loss amounts.
+You basis in the ADSs or ordinary shares will be adjusted to reflect any such income or loss amounts.
 Further, distributions would be taxed as described above under "- Dividends," except that the preferential dividend rates with respect to "qualified dividend income" would not apply.
-You will not be required to recognize mark-to-market gain or loss in respect of your taxable years during which we were not at any time a PFIC.
+You will not be required to recognize mark-to-market gain or loss in respect of your taxable years during which we are a PFIC.